-- the course is one listed in Schedule 2, 2017 Regulations / regulation 6, 2018 Regulations; - the course must last for at least one AY; - it must be ordinarily possible to complete the PT course within not more than - twice the period ordinarily required to complete the FTE course where the course began before 1 September 2014; or - four times the period ordinarily required to complete the FTE where the course begins on or after 1 September 2014

-- the course is wholly provided by publicly funded HEPs in the UK or by such HEPs in conjunction with HEPs outside the UK; - the course is not designated under Regulation 5, 2017 Regulations / regulation 6, 2018 Regulations - the course does not fall under one of the exceptions in regulation 5, 2017 Regulations / regulation 7, 2018 Regulations
+- the course is one listed in Schedule 2, 2017 Regulations / regulation 6, 2018 Regulations - the course must last for at least one AY - it must be ordinarily possible to complete the PT course within not more than - twice the period ordinarily required to complete the FTE course where the course began before 1 September 2014 or - four times the period ordinarily required to complete the FTE where the course begins on or after 1 September 2014 - the course, began before 1 August 2019, is wholly provided by publicly funded HEPs in the UK or by such HEPs in conjunction with HEPs outside the UK - the course, on or after 1 August 2019, is wholly provided by publicly funded HEPs in Wales, Scotland and Northern Ireland, regulated HEPs in England or by such HEPs in conjunction with HEPs in conjunction with HPs outside the UK, or by registered English HEP on behalf of English plan provider - the course is not designated under Regulation 5, 2017 Regulations / regulation 6, 2018 Regulations - the course does not fall under one of the exceptions in regulation 5, 2017 Regulations / regulation 7, 2018 Regulations integral, the year should not lead to an award in its own right and students should enrol at the outset for the duration of the whole course.

 One year 60 credit courses can be supported provided that they are not Access/Foundation year courses, unless the one year foundation course is an integral part of a longer course on which the student is enrolled to study.
 See the 'Assessing Eligibility' guidance for more information on integral foundation years.
-However, in order for foundation years to be integral, the year should not lead to an award in its own right and students should enrol at the outset for the duration of the whole course.
+However, in order for foundation years to be